Created on

 Solution

-Compatibility between FortiManager and FortiGates has to be verified before adding the FortiGates to FortiManager or pushing any configuration from FortiManager.
+Compatibility between FortiManager and FortiGates has to be verified using the compatibility tool before adding the FortiGates to FortiManager or pushing any configuration from FortiManager.

-The ADOM version is matching the managed FortiGates branch.
+The ADOM version matches the managed FortiGates branch.

-For example, if FortiGates running v6.0.x Firmware version, it has to be added to v6.0 ADOM.
+For example, if FortiGates is running v6.0.x Firmware version, it has to be added to v6.0 ADOM.

 ADOM version can be verified from GUI or CLI: